-We are the only K9 training facility that offers first class Bed & Breakfast style living quarters for not only the handler but family members as well.
-Furthermore, Edisto Island is a vacation paradise.
-We are conveniently located only five miles from Edisto Beach, 2 miles from Botany Bay, and Edisto Island offers some of the best fishing and hunting available in the US.
+We offer first class Bed & Breakfast style living quarters for not only the handler but family as well.
+Edisto Island is a vacation paradise.
+We are conveniently located only 5 miles from Edisto Beach and 2 miles from Botany Bay.
+Edisto Island offers some of the best fishing and hunting available.
 Train hard all week and spend your weekend with your family fishing or kayaking.
-If you are a hunter, book a guided boar, turkey, deer hunt with one of our local outfitters.
+If you are a hunter, book a guided boar, turkey, or deer hunt with one of our local outfitters.
 Train here with us once and you will come back again and again.